 To get Sky, you'll need to pick which package you want and arrange an installation date (which includes weekends).

-• Package: You build a custom subscription based on their "mix" packs - these offer bundles of channels under the heading: Variety, Kids, Knowledge, Style/Culture, Music and News/Events.
-You can also pay an additional monthly fee to sign up to Sky's Sports and/or Movies packages.
-Click here to see what packages are available.
+• Package: You build a custom subscription based on their channel packs - the basic package is Entertainment with the optional Entertainment Extra package covering the full range of channels.
+You can also pay an additional monthly fee to sign up to Sky Sports and/or Movies packs.

-• Equipment: At time of writing, the basic Sky box is available for free.
-You could opt for the Sky+ box (which has a built-in hard disk recorder, for recording shows, series link and live pause).
-You can also get a Sky Hi-Definition box, or get an extra box for elsewhere in the house, with Sky Multi-room
+• Equipment: You can opt for a basic receiver, or go for the Sky+HD box (which has a built-in hard disk recorder, for recording shows, series link and live pause).
+You can also get an extra box for elsewhere in the house, with Sky Multi-room

 Sky Digibox